TrifanBogdan24/To-pit-or-not-to-pit/README.md

 ---

-The values of **Power Management Unit** sensors are more important than those received from **Tyre Sensors**.
+Ferrari’s telemetry prioritizes **PMU** readings over **Tire** readings.
-Thus, the Ferrari team will want the **PMU** values to be the first in the sensor vector.
+The output array must have **all PMU sensors first**, followed by all Tire sensors.

-We receive the following sensors as input:
+If we receive the following input (read order):
 ```
 Tire_1 Tire_2 PMU_1 PMU_2 Tire_3 PMU_3 Tire_4 Tire_5 PMU_4
 ```

-The vector will contain the sensors in the following order:
+The vector will contain the sensors in the following order (sorted by priority):
 ```
 PMU_1 PMU_2 PMU_3 PMU_4 Tire_1 Tire_2 Tire_3 Tire_4 Tire_5
 ```